Madison Bumgarner: 2019

+On November 6, 2018, during the offseason, Farhan Zaidi became president of baseball operations when he joined the Giants.
+The 2018 MLB Winter Meetings took place between December 9–13 at Mandalay Bay Resort in Las Vegas.
+On December 11, Zaidi said the Giants could try embracing the 'opener' pitching strategy under him.
+During the 2018 season, openers emerged and were subsequently used to begin games.
+Former teammate Sergio Romo's emergence as an opener with the Tampa Bay Rays popularized the practice in 2018.

+On February 9, 2019, at Oracle Park, during one of the Q&A sessions at Giants FanFest, Bochy revealed that Bumgarner texted him "If you're using an opener in my game, I'm walking right out of the ballpark" during the Winter Meetings after learning that the Giants were considering using openers for the upcoming season.
+On February 17, Bumgarner said that he was joking over opener refusal.
+There was speculations and many questions about Bumgarner's future with the club as his contract was set to expire at the end of the 2019 season.
+On February 18, 2019, at Scottsdale Stadium, during spring training, Bochy announced that he would be retiring following the conclusion of the 2019 season.

 With his fifth career Opening Day start on March 28, 2019, Bumgarner joined Marichal as the only pitchers to make at least five Opening Day starts for the San Francisco era Giants.
 He joined Carl Hubbell as the only left-handed pitchers in franchise history to reach 1,600 strikeouts, but the Giants lost 2–0 to the Padres.

-On June 15, he passed Hubbell's strikeout total in a game against the Brewers.
+On June 15, Bumgarner passed Hubbell's strikeout total in a game against the Brewers.
 Though he gave up five runs (three earned), the Giants won 8–7, with Bumgarner receiving a no-decision.
 He held the Rockies to two runs in six innings on June 25 and drove in the Giants' third run with an RBI single in a 4–2 victory.

 In an 8–4 win over the Cardinals on July 6, Bumgarner was removed after two innings due to being hit by a batted ball in the first inning.
 However, he had two strikeouts in the game, passing Lincecum's 1,704 to move into fourth place all-time by a Giant.
+On July 31, the day before his 30th birthday, despite numerous trade speculations that would have sent him to a potential playoff contender, Bumgarner was not traded at the MLB trade deadline.